Falling ball viscometer: a precise method for analyzing fluid viscosity

 - Compatibility with different fluids : allows analysis of oils, molten polymers, and aqueous solutions.

-For which matrices is the viscosity cup suitable?
+For which matrices is viscosity cupping suitable?

 The falling ball viscometer is particularly recommended for the analysis of various liquid and viscous matrices: